w3c/sdw/roadmap/non-webby-ogc-standards.md

 The following is a list of OGC standards wich are well-deployed in the geospatial community but less so on the Web, or in other words 'not yet Web-friendly enough'.
 In the Spatial Data on the Web [roadmap][2] these are listed under the 'Features not covered by ongoing work' section, for now (we might consider naming this section differently or creating a new one).

 (There are many more OGC standards, but most of these are not meant to be used on the web directly.
+In other words, not all standards need to be "Webby".
 Not listed are, for example, standards for data exchange by download/import/export or standards that are conceptual models.)

 Criteria in general for a standard ending up on this list:
 - *It needs modernization to fully support and follow the fundamental concepts of current web architectures*.
 For example, it uses http only as a transport protocol.
 In contrast, standards which use http as an interface are considered 'Webby'.